29+1 Genius Fibromyalgia Hacks You Can’t Afford to Miss! Part 1

 Some work better than others, and you can count on my blunt honesty to tell you why or why not.

-Keeping in mind that not two Fibro Warriors’ symptoms are ever identical, nor are the reactions to remedies equal, your results may vary.
+Keep in mind that not two Fibro Warriors’ symptoms are ever identical, nor are the reactions to remedies equal, so your results may vary.

 It may also be that my DOs are your DONTs.
 And that’s just fine.